apache/pekko-persistence-cassandra/docs/src/main/paradox/snapshots.md

 ## Delete all snapshots

-The @apidoc[akka.persistence.cassandra.cleanup.Cleanup] tool can be used for deleting all events and/or snapshots given list of `persistenceIds` without using persistent actors.
+The @apidoc[org.apache.pekko.persistence.cassandra.cleanup.Cleanup] tool can be used for deleting all events and/or snapshots given list of `persistenceIds` without using persistent actors.
 It's important that the actors with corresponding `persistenceId` are not running at the same time as using the tool.
 See @ref[Database Cleanup](./cleanup.md) for more details.